 EDITOR’S NOTE: Ogalis is currently taking Advanced Writing and Reading classes in PPL’s Rhode Island Family Literacy Initiative (RIFLI).
 In Ogalis’ words…

 I’m from Sabana de la Mar, Dominican Republic.
 I started at the Cranston Public Library Sockanosset site in the English Conversation group, then continued online in the same class.
 I joined Transitions to College in the summer after taking the test to measure my improvement.
-I also enrolled in the Sprint MOS certification with Betty and Sen. Now I’m practicing in order to take the certification exam.
+I also enrolled in the Spring MOS certification with Betty and Sen. Now I’m practicing in order to take the certification exam.

 I’m waiting for my job permit to start working, whilst I continue the Advanced Writing and Reading classes to get a better job opportunity.